 The solicitors will then make requests for information or clarification on the documents they have received.
 These are known as enquiries.

-How long solicitors enquiries take depends on how responsive both solicitors and the respective buyers are sellers are.
-Typically they will last 1-4 weeks depending on the complexity of the sale.
+How long solicitors enquiries take depends on how responsive both solicitors and the respective buyers and sellers are.
+Typically, they will last 1-4 weeks depending on the complexity of the sale.

 If the enquiries seem to be taking longer than this it’s worth speaking to your solicitor to find out why.